Affiliate Disclosure

-We degreased six grimy engine bays to see which cleaner cut the grease without cutting corners, and the Chemical Guys Signature Series Orange Degreaser came out on top.
-It's the rare product that's strong enough for a filthy bay yet gentle enough that you're not sweating over your plastics and painted metal — the best all-round balance we found, and the one that lives on our shelf.
+We dug through thousands of owner reviews across six popular engine degreasers to see which cleaner cut the grease without cutting corners, and the Chemical Guys Signature Series Orange Degreaser came out on top.
+It's the rare product that's strong enough for a filthy bay yet gentle enough that you're not sweating over your plastics and painted metal — the best all-round balance in the field, and the one reviewers reach for again and again.

 Top Picks at a Glance